tungstonminer/quiet-countryside/README.txt

 # Known Issues

-    Minecraft Comes Alive               occasionally causes crashes when entering a brand new world Cooking for Blockheads              tool racks aren't recognized by Cooking Tables, severely
+    Minecraft Comes Alive               occasionally causes crashes when entering a new world Cooking for Blockheads              tool racks aren't recognized by Cooking Tables, severely